-Concerned Black Men was founded in Philadelphia, Pennsylvania in 1975 by a group of police officers dedicated to reducing gang violence.
-Through mentorship and programming, they sought to affirm young Black men, help to foster discipline within them, and ultimately support and care for them.
-Since its founding in 1975, CBM has expanded beyond Philadelphia, and has now served children and families nationwide for over 40 years.Los Angeles, California is one of the many cities to which CBM expanded.
-CBMLA was established in 2003 as an independent non-profit organization in Los Angeles, California.
-For the past 12 years, CBMLA has provided quality youth and adult services to African American communities throughout the Los Angeles County area.
+Concerned Black Men was founded in 1975 by a group of Philadelphia police officers dedicated to reducing gang violence.
+Through mentorship and programming, they worked to affirm young Black men, foster self-discipline, and offer support.
+Since then, CBM has expanded nationwide, leading to the creation of the Los Angeles chapter (CBMLA) in 2003.
+For the past 12 years, CBMLA has provided youth and adult services to African-American communities throughout the Los Angeles County area.

 Every dollar we receive is put to work in service of our mentees.
 Since much of our staff are retired or volunteers, you can rest assured that each dollar you donate is funding a scholarship, college tour, or youth development program directly.